 CC test: Every charity is led by an effective board that provides strategic leadership in line with the charity’s aims and values.

 Response: The singularity of purpose ensures that the Executive Committee (EC) works towards the Charity’s aims and values.
-The Constitution calls for a quorate committee of between 7-14 which represents a large percentage of total membership of some 50 members and in practice the Committee just meets this requirement.
-The Committee has demonstrated singularity of purpose and leadership in funding other local charities that provide services to older people.
+The Constitution calls for a quorate committee of between 7 and 14 members.
+The Committee has demonstrated purpose and leadership in funding other local charities that provide services to older people.
 To date this has not detracted from funding its own socialisation activities.

 CC test: The Board acts with integrity, adopting values and creating a culture which help achieve the organisation’s charitable purposes.
 The Board is aware of the importance of the public’s confidence and trust in charities, and Trustees undertake their duties accordingly.

-Response: The Puddenecks enjoys a high reputation amongst other local charities, Barnet Council and the local population, evidenced by contacts and through support at coin collections.
+Response: The Puddenecks enjoys a high reputation amongst other local charities, Barnet Council and the local population, evidenced by contacts and through support of our events.
 No Trustee receives remuneration or has any conflict of interest with the Club’s activities.

 2.4 Decision-making, risk and control.